stuartpb/js-style-guide/Readme.md

 ## Declare one variable per var statement

-Declare one variable per var statement, it makes it easier to re-order the lines.
-Ignore [Crockford][crockfordconvention] on this, and put those declarations wherever they make sense.
+Declare one variable per var statement.
+This makes it easier to re-order the lines.
+Declare variables wherever they make sense, but be aware of how Javascript hoists variable declarations to the top of the function scope.

 *Right:*